Colorado

 Amelia did enjoy time in the hotel pool almost every day and we also took her a couple of times to a park we found in Manitou Springs where she had a ball.

 After the museum, Daddy came to pick us up and we all rode the streetcar on tracks that ran along the river in front of the museum.
-Behind the tracks there was an amusement park and Amelia kept asking how old she had to be to ride the big roller coaster.
-She is definitely a daredevil in the making!
+Behind the tracks there was an amusement park and Amelia kept asking how old she had to b

 We are glad to be home and will probably stay in our own time zone for the next couple of years.